-WhatsApp provides messaging, Internet calling, and other services to users around the world.
+WhatsApp provides messaging, Internet calling and other services to users around the world.
 You can learn more about WhatsApp by visiting our FAQ.

-WhatsApp appreciates the work that law enforcement agencies do to keep people safe around the world.
+WhatsApp appreciates the work law enforcement agencies do to keep people safe around the world.
 We are prepared to carefully review, validate and respond to law enforcement requests based on applicable law and policy.

 The following operational guidelines are for law enforcement officials seeking records from WhatsApp.
-These guidelines can also be downloaded in their original English as a PDF.

-In addition to this guide, law enforcement officials may also contact WhatsApp with questions or in emergency situations (as detailed below).
+In addition to this guide, law enforcement officials may also contact WhatsApp with questions or in emergency situations as detailed below.
 To ensure a timely response, please do not send law enforcement inquiries to WhatsApp Support or any other channel not intended for law enforcement.

 We disclose account records solely in accordance with our terms of service and applicable law, including the federal Stored Communications Act ("SCA"), 18 U.S.C.
 Sections 2701-2712.
-Under US law:
+Under U.S. law:

 We disclose account records solely in accordance with our terms of service and applicable law.
 A Mutual Legal Assistance Treaty request or letter rogatory may be required to compel the disclosure of the contents of an account.

 We will take steps to preserve account records in connection with official criminal investigations for 90 days pending our receipt of formal legal process.
 You may expeditiously submit formal preservation requests via email or mail as indicated below.

 In responding to a matter involving imminent harm to a child or risk of death or serious physical injury to any person and requiring disclosure of information without delay, a law enforcement official may submit a request via email.
 For expedited processing of such requests, we recommend including the word "EMERGENCY" in the subject line of your message.